-Whether or not you’re a candidate for a C-11 methionine PET scan depends on the type of tumor—typically, this diagnostic scan is used to identify tumors that originate in the brain.
+Whether or not you’re a candidate depends on the type of tumor—typically, this diagnostic scan is used to identify tumors originating in the brain.
 According to neurosurgeon Dr. Raymond Poelstra, it can identify parts of the tumor that may be more aggressive.

 C-11 methionine PET scans are also used for presumed stroke patients whose diagnostic scans don’t improve with time.
 No improvement can suggest there is a tumor present in the brain.

 “This can help us differentiate if it is a stroke or a tumor,” Dr. Poelstra says.
-“Sometimes, there is still something showing on a repeat CT scan in people who are assumed to have had a stroke.
-If there is that suspicion that it is more than a stroke, you can use methionine and determine if it is actually a tumor.”
+“Sometimes, something is still showing on a repeat CT scan in people who are assumed to have had a stroke.
+If there is that suspicion that it is more than a stroke, you can use methionine and determine if it is a tumor.”

 Following the PET Scan